STAIRlab/veux/README.md

 </div>

-`veux` is a finite element rendering library that leverages modern web technologies to produce sharable, efficient, and detailed renderings.
+`veux` is a finite element visualization library that leverages modern web technologies to produce sharable, efficient, and detailed renderings.

 --------------------------------------------------------------------